robtweed/mdb/README.md

 For convenience, this repository also includes the M/Wire back-end routines for GT.M and Cache.

+#Acknowledgements

+07 November 2010: Thanks to Richard Miller for identifying several performance issues in zmwire.m

 ## License

 Copyright (c) 2004-10 M/Gateway Developments Ltd,